Mortgage arrears possession process

 Witness statements should be filed and served at least two days before the hearing.

-At the possession hearing, the court will check if the parties have complied with the Pre-action Protocol for Possession Claims based on Mortgage Arrears and the Civil Procedure Rules and may:
+At the possession hearing, the court will check if the parties have complied with the Pre-action Protocol for Possession Claims based on Mortgage Arrears and the Civil Procedure Rules and may either:

 give case management directions for a trial and allocate the case to a track